 As previously noted, Part III considers influence communications as a form of self-defense in greater detail.
-However, and as noted by Schelling “[i]t is latent violence that can influence someone’s choice”.
+However, and as noted by Schelling, “[i]t is latent violence that can influence someone’s choice”.
 Therefore, in short, a threat of violence might be used to encourage a threatened party to act in a way that is beneficial to the threatening party.
 Alongside actual use of force, threats of force are undeniably prohibited by Article 2(4) UN Charter, but their lack of concrete definition has allowed some scholars (mea culpa) to investigate their “nebulous nature” in more detail, while noting that states undoubtedly typically only raise concern when threat materializes into actual force.

 However, and in direct relation to this present Article, it is actually the current “test” for determining the lawfulness of a threat of force espoused by the ICJ in the Nuclear Weapons advisory opinion, which is of most interest.
-This is not because of what the test does or does not clarify regarding the lawfulness (or not) of thrats, but rather the conceptual approach adopted by the ICJ in terms of coupling threat to actual force.
-In a similar vein but with clear departure, the present Authors similarly proffer a conceptual coupling, but here in relation to necessity and point of attack in order to justify the calibration of pre-emption (to allow for acts to be judged instead as anticipatory) to ensure their lawfulness.
+This is not because of what the test does or does not clarify regarding the lawfulness (or not) of threats, but rather the conceptual approach adopted by the ICJ in terms of coupling threat to actual force.
+Indeed, somewhat similarly, the present Authors also proffer a conceptual coupling.
+In this instance however, it relates to necessity, and the point of attack, in order to justify the calibration of pre-emption (to allow for acts to be judged instead as anticipatory) and to ensure lawfulness.

 B. Self-Defense under International Law

 The previous section underscored the ‘absolute’ prohibition against a threat or use of force in international law.
 However, and as those intimately familiar with the ad bellum will quickly recognize, there are two permissibly exceptions to the cardinal prohibition contained in Article 2(4): a state’s inherent right of self-defense primarily contained in Article 51 of the UN Charter, and authorization of force by the United Nations Security Council in pursuance of its Chapter VII powers.
 Extra-Charter considerations such as Humanitarian intervention and the international agreement acknowledging a Responsibility to Protect (R2P) are two concepts that are further considered in Part V. However, it is the “first” exception to the prohibition contained in Article 2(4) (that of self-defense), that is naturally the most pertinent to the authors’ primary discussion.
 As previously noted, a state’s inherent right of self-defense is codified in Article 51 UN Charter.
+This states: “Nothing in the present Charter shall impair the inherent right of individual or collective self-defense if an armed attack occurs against a Member of the United Nations, until the Security Council has taken measures necessary to maintain international peace and security.”

-This states:In addition to this codification, a state’s inherent right of self-defense also has deeply entrenched roots within Customary International Law.
+In addition to this codification, a state’s inherent right of self-defense also has deeply entrenched roots within Customary International Law.
 Indeed, most accept that self-defense “today” amalgamates both sources of Public International Law.
 An absolute precondition to Article 51 is the explicit requirement that a state lawfully exercising its inherent right of self-defense must have suffered an ‘armed attack’.
-Though the Charter does not elaborate any further as to meaning of the term ‘armed attack’, or its applicable threshold, further explanation can be distilled from the judgments in the Nicaragua case, the Oil Platforms case, and from scholarly sources. hese conclusively concur that for an armed attack to meet the requisite threshold envisaged by Article 51, the force used has to be ‘the most grave form of the use of force’, i.e., a qualitatively grave use of force beyond a use of force simpliciter.
+Though the Charter does not elaborate any further as to meaning of the term ‘armed attack’, or its applicable threshold, further explanation can be distilled from the judgments in the Nicaragua case, the Oil Platforms case, and from scholarly sources.
+These conclusively concur that for an armed attack to meet the requisite threshold envisaged by Article 51, the force used has to be ‘the most grave form of the use of force’, i.e., a qualitatively grave use of force beyond a use of force simpliciter.